PrinceMahdi/aws-certifications/aws-cloud-practitioner/README.md

 - AWS has 3 pricing fundamentals, following the pay-as-you-go pricing model:
   - **Compute:**
-    - Pay for compute time
+    - Pay for computing time
   - **Storage:**
     - Pay for data stored in the cloud
   - **Data transfer OUT of the cloud:**